mcpcpc/k1ss/install.md

 [6.2] Device management
 -----------------------

 NOTE: If you choose to not install eudev, mdev will automatically be used in its place.
 Eudev is recommended as a lot of software requires it.
 See:
-<{{ site.kiss.web }}/wiki/dev/replacing-udev> for more information.
+<{{ site.wiki }}/dev/replacing-udev> for more information.

 Needed for blkid support in eudev (recommended but not required):

     $ kiss b util-linux
     $ kiss i util-linux

 The device manager:

     $ kiss b eudev
     $ kiss i eudev

 [6.3] WiFi (optional)
 ---------------------

     $ kiss b wpa_supplicant
     $ kiss i wpa_supplicant

 [6.4] Dynamic IP addressing (optional)
 --------------------------------------